New Jersey Mesothelioma Lawyer

 Asbestos Laws in New Jersey

 Several state departments and agencies enforce both federal and state asbestos laws in New Jersey.
 The Department of Labor licenses asbestos abatement professionals.
-The Department of Community Affairs certifies asbestos safety technicians and regulates remediation of asbestos.
+The Department of Community Affairs certifies asbestos safety technicians and regulates the remediation of asbestos.

 The Department of Health administers the federal Asbestos Hazard Emergency Response Act.
 State laws include guidelines for certifying asbestos professionals, surveying and removing asbestos from schools, and the proper and safe disposal of asbestos.[5]